 - 1. A number of key industries play a strategic role in the transformation to climate neutrality.
 The strategic significance of these industries is central to the success of climate protection strategies, the political sovereignty of Germany and Europe as well as the securing of industrial locations.
-Among the particularly relevant key technologies are the following:

-- Photovoltaics

-- Wind power

-- Lithium-ion batteries for electromobility

-- Permanent magnets for electromobility and wind power

-- Electrolyzers

-- Heat pumps

-- Green steel plants (DRI shaft furnaces)

-- 2. When assessing the level of resilience, it is necessary to always take the entire supply chain into consideration.
-The resilience of the supply chain as a whole is only as robust as that of the weakest link.

-- 3. For the key technologies, seven raw materials are rated as highly critical with respect to extraction and processing as understood by the study objectives.
-The criticality is manageable through decisive political action.
-They are: graphite, iridium, cobalt, lithium, manganese, light and heavy rare earths.
-In addition, nickel and polysilicon should receive special attention as additional medium critical (processed) raw materials.
-Particular importance arises here for the transformation phase up to 2030/35.

-- 4. Targeted investments in domestic transformation industries and the locating of particularly critical parts of the supply chain in Germany or Europe enable the successful and resilient transformation to climate neutrality.
-Of particular relevance in this context are the PV
+Among the particularly relevant key technologies are the following: - Photovoltaics - Wind power - Lithium-ion batteries for electromobility - Permanent magnets for electromobility and wind power - Electrolyzers - Heat pumps - Green steel plants (DRI shaft furnaces) - When assessing the level of resilience, it is necessary to always take the entire supply chain into consideration.
+The resilience of the supply chain as a whole is only as robust as that of the weakest link. - 3.
+For the key technologies, seven raw materials are categorized as critical for the purposes of this study, with regard to extraction and processing.
+Criticality can be managed through decisive political action.
+These raw materials are the following: graphite, iridium, cobalt, lithium, manganese, nickel, as well as light and heavy rare earths.
+These materials are of particular significance with a view to the transformation phase until 2030/35. - 4.
+Targeted investments in domestic transformation industries and the locating of particularly critical parts of the supply chain in Germany or Europe enable the successful and resilient transformation to climate neutrality.
+Of particular relevance in this context are the PV industry (specifically ingots / wafers, solar glass,

-industry (specifically ingots / wafers, solar glass, PV cells / modules), the manufacturing of permanent magnets and their preliminary products (especially for wind turbines and electromobility), the complete supply chain for lithium-ion batteries (electromobility), and the development of a lead market for green steel.

-- 5. The international diversification in the procurement of critical raw materials, components and strategic goods can be decisively supported by building transformation-oriented partnerships, thereby reducing market concentrations and dependencies.
+- PV cells / modules), the manufacturing of permanent magnets and their preliminary products (especially for wind turbines and electromobility), the complete supply chain for lithium-ion batteries (electromobility), and the development of a lead market for green steel. - 5.
+The international diversification in the procurement of critical raw materials, components and strategic goods can be decisively supported by building transformation-oriented partnerships, thereby reducing market concentrations and dependencies.
 It is also especially important to establish and promote the further development of new trade relations.
-The following countries outside the EU are of particular interest for transformation-oriented partnerships: Australia, Brazil, Canada, Chile, Colombia, Ghana, Indonesia, Madagascar, Malawi, Mozambique, Namibia, South Africa, Zimbabwe. - 6.
+The following countries outside the EU are of particular interest for transformation-oriented partnerships: Australia, Brazil, Canada, Chile, Ghana, Indonesia, Canada, Colombia, Madagascar, Malawi, Mozambique, Namibia, South Africa, Zimbabwe. - 6.
 A significant contribution from raw material recycling to building resilience is not to be expected before the early 2030s.
 At that point, however, the recycling of raw materials will begin to play an increasingly crucial role.
-It is essential, therefore, that efforts are already begun in the areas of recycling-friendly design of the relevant goods, timely investments in recycling capacities, and the development of a conducive industrial ecosystem. - Last but not least, the reduction of raw material intensities and the development of alternative technology options is an important pillar of a resilience-oriented transformation policy.
+It is essential, therefore, that efforts are already begun in the areas of recycling-friendly design of the relevant goods, timely investments in recycling capacities, and the development of a conducive industrial ecosystem. - 7.
+Last but not least, the reduction of raw material intensities and the development of alternative technology options is an important pillar of a resilience-oriented transformation policy.
 To this end, it is essential to develop a corresponding environment for innovation in Europe.

-Key strategies and instruments for bolstering resilience
+Central strategies and instruments for bolstering resilience